Problem Solving in the GCSE classroom

 You will need access to a good internet connection, using Chrome or Firefox as a browser.
 You will need a headset with a microphone to engage with the live sessions and most courses also require a means of sharing handwritten maths, such as a mini-whiteboard and webcam, a visualiser or a graphics tablet.
 Full details of how to set these up can be found on our online classroom support page.

 All teachers are eligible for this course, however free places are available only to teachers in state-funded schools, colleges and academies in England.
-Applications for free places will be checked to verify eligibility and teachers should ensure that they are able to attend the live sessions before applying for a place.
+Applications for free places will be checked to verify eligibility.

 This course is free of charge to teachers working in state-funded schools, colleges and academies in England, otherwise the fee is £95.